 You can copy and paste your own documents into a template and save them, or you can purchase some from the Marketplace.

-2. Use variables and blanks.
+2. Use variables, blanks, and fillable fields.

 These handy tools save you plenty of time in the end!
 Variables are "tokens" that will automatically input words, phrases, or dates.
 So, things like your linked contact’s (or second signer’s), address, email address, the shoot date, and your studio's brand name and email address can be applied to the document when you send it to the client, without you having to go through and type them all in.